FlorenceGalliers/TidyTuesday2021/README.md

 - [Week 5](./5-plastics): Break Free from Plastic, creation of plot showing which companies are the largest sources of branded plastic pollution in the USA in 2020.
 Exploring the use of different fonts and annotations.

+Missed a few weeks here :/

+- [Week 8](./8-duboischallenge): DuBois Challenge, recreated data visualisations with modern techniques in celebration of W.E.B.
+DuBois.
+I completed Challenge 05: Income and Expenditure of 150 Negro Families in Atlanta, GA, USA